nutritionists/projet-healthyday/README.md

 1. Download or clone the repository.
 2. Open `index.html` in your browser.
 3. Enter your details and view your results instantly.
+4. Choose your activity level and goal.
+5. See your daily calories, meals, and nutrition chart!
 ---

 ## 🚀 Future Improvements